An Improved Baseline for Sentence-level Relation Extraction: Experiments

 \subsection{Analysis on Entity Representation}

 We first provide an analysis on different entity representation techniques.
-In this analysis, we use the base and large versions of BERT~\cite{devlin-etal-2019-bert} and the large version of RoBERTa~\cite{liu2019roberta} as the encoder.

-Table~\ref{tab::representation} shows the performance of the three language models incorporated with different entity representation techniques.
+In this analysis, we use the base and large versions of BERT~\cite{devlin-etal-2019-bert} and the large version of RoBERTa~\cite{liu2019roberta} as the encoder. \Cref{tab::representation} shows the performance of the PLMs incorporated with different entity representation techniques.
 For each technique, we also provide an example of the processed text.
-We observe that: (1) The typed entity marker and its variants outperform untyped entity representation techniques by a notable margin.
+We have several observations from the results.
+First, the typed entity marker and its variants outperform untyped entity representation techniques by a notable margin.
 Especially, the RoBERTa model achieves an $F_1$ score of $74.6\%$ using the typed entity marker (punct), which is significantly higher than the SOTA result of $72.7\%$ by LUKE~\cite{yamada-etal-2020-luke}.
 This shows that representing all categories of entity information is helpful to the RE task.
-It also shows that keeping entity names in the input improves the performance of relation classifiers, contradicting the suggestion by \citet{zhang-etal-2017-position}.
-(2) The symbols used in entity markers have an obvious impact on the performance of relation classifiers.
-Although the original and punct versions of entity representation techniques represent the same categories of entity information, they do lead to a difference in model performance.
+It also shows that keeping entity names in the input improves the performance of RE models.
+Second, symbols used in entity markers have an obvious impact on the performance of RE models.
+Although the original and \emph{punct} versions of entity representation techniques represent the same categories of entity information, they do lead to a difference in model performance.
 Particularly, introducing new special tokens hinders the model performance drastically on RoBERTa.
 On RoBERTa$_\text{LARGE}$, the entity marker underperforms the entity marker (punct) by $0.7\%$, the typed entity marker underperforms the typed entity marker (punct) by $3.6\%$, while the entity mask gets a much worse result of $60.9\%$.